Connection

 spec requirements and does not load any response that contains them.

-All hop-by-hop headers used by the message - including standard hop-by-hop headers (Keep-Alive
+All hop-by-hop headers used by the message - including standard hop-by-hop headers (Keep-Alive,

-) - must be listed in the Connection
+Proxy-Authorization and Proxy-Authenticate) - must be listed in the Connection

 header, so that the first proxy knows it has to consume them and not forward them